 How to Incorporate Bones into Your Dog’s Diet:

 You can give your dog raw or cooked bones as a treat.
 However, cooked bones are best for digestion.
-If you’re worried about your dog choking on a bone, a safe way to add bone to your dog’s diet is to crush the bone into a powder and add it to your dog’s food.
+If you’re worried about your dog choking on a bone, a safe way to add bone to your dog’s diet is to ground bone for dogs into a powder and add it to your dog’s food.
+You can also buy bone meal supplements for dogs.

 6. Calcium Supplements

 Probably the easiest way to add calcium to your dog’s diet is a calcium supplement.
-Supplements take the guesswork out of giving your dog the right amount of calcium to boost their immune system and strengthen bones and teeth.
+Calcium pills for dogs take the guesswork out of giving your dog the right amount of calcium to boost their immune system and strengthen bones and teeth.

 How to Incorporate Calcium Supplements into Your Dog’s Diet: